Hawkins County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-• Temporary Permit: You should have received a temporary driving permit at the time of your arrest.
-This permit is typically valid until your ALR hearing or until the suspension officially begins, whichever comes first.
+After your arrest, you may have been issued a temporary driving permit.
+This permit is typically valid until your ALR hearing or until the suspension period officially begins.

 If You Refused Testing